user-sbd/dev/notes/lyrics/wow.md

 shawty got me trippin high off my ambition loves like a drug this ma new addiction

-demons whisper, shadows slink, pour more purple, watch me sink karmas cold, it bites, it stings, debts i owe done broke ma wings pills dissolve, my pain be vast, dreams turn to completed tasks these pills a mask for the pain i pray i find my home fuck the world im on my own heart colder than this chrome
+demons whisper shadows slink pour more purple watch me sink karmas cold it bites it stings debts i owe done broke ma wings pills dissolve my pain be vast dreams turn to completed tasks these pills a mask for the pain i pray i find my home fuck the world im on my own heart colder than this chrome
 used to call these streets my home but they carved me to the bone